DES-Lab/Learning-Environment-Models-with-Continuous-Stochastic-Dynamics/README.md

 pip install -r requirements.txt
 ```

+## Code structure
+Main files:
+- main.py - an example file which can be used to learn enviromental models of well established RL benchmarks.
+Example on how to use our approach
+- iterative_refinement.py - file which contains code which iteratively refines learned model with respect to some goal
+- diff_testing.py - All code required to differentially test multiple RL agents

+Util files:
+- trace_abstraction.py - convert high dimensional sequances to their abstract/discrete representations
+- discretization_pipeline.py - helper file with methods used to reduce data dimensions
+- schedulers.py - interface between learned MDPs and PRISM
+- visualization_util.py - visualize results of experiments
+- utils.py - minor utility functions

 ## Learning Environment Models with Continuous Stochastic Dynamics
 To reproduce an experiment, simply call `experiment_cmd_runner.py` with appropriate arguments, as shown in the following line:
 ```